NCAR/SWM_documentation/docs/swm_repository_tour.md

 ```
 where the text inside of the square brackets will only appear if the corresponding option was set to ON.

-To run on the gpu you need to set SWM_DEVICE=gpu and SWM_CUDA=ON.
+To run on the GPU you need to set SWM_DEVICE=gpu and SWM_CUDA=ON.
+If you want to run on multiple GPUs then you must also set SWM_MPI=ON.
 Note that setting SWM_OPENMP=ON only applies to spawning treads on the cpu and does not offload onto the gpu.

-SWM_CUDA

 **Additional Dependencies and/or Restrictions:**
 TODO: Go into details about AMReX build options and how they must be enabled to correspond to these features.